MC Buffalo: Last years and death

 In 2007 Buffalo was featured in a song called Gradska by hip hop group Sirotinja D.O.O..
 The song was dedicated to the city of Rijeka.
 In 2006 he featured in a Croatian documentary about hip hop in Croatia titled: Hip Hop Priča iz Hrvatske.

 MC Buffalo was very sick for a long time.
 Apart from severe mental problems that were very difficult to carry, he lived with his mother in inhumane conditions.
 In 2011 his friends and colleagues organized a support concert for MC Buffalo in the club where he spent most of his career performing, Palach.

-The concert was a success they raised 5000 kunas.
+The concert was a success and they raised 5000 kunas.

-MC Buffalo died December 5, 2012, at his home in Rijeka of a stroke.
+MC Buffalo died on December 5, 2012, at his home in Rijeka of a stroke.

 Personal life

 MC Buffalo lived most of his life in the suburb of Vežica in Rijeka.
 He loved listening to old school hip hop, Reggae and Funk.

-He was a very kind and cheerful even though he lived a very hard life.

 Buffalo expressed a great love for chess and was a very good player.
-Buffalo wrote rhymes in his passport this prevented him from traveling.
+Buffalo wrote rhymes in his passport and this prevented him from traveling.